CERN-PH-CMG/cmgtools-lite/TTHAnalysis/macros/leptons/LepMVAEfficiencies/README.md

 - `makeLepTnPFriends.py`: Python script to do the mass fit for each pt/eta/nvertex/... bin and produce the efficiency plots and maps.

+- `makeXSecWeights.py`: Use the sample definition file (by `default samples_13TeV_RunIISpring16MiniAODv2.py`) to find cross sections and the `SkimReport.pck` pickle files to find number of processed events, and generate sample weights.
+These are used to weight MC samples when running `makeLepTnPFriends.py`.

 ------------